GoosiferIO/zooberry-legacy/content/mods/zt1/animals/extinct/carnotaurus/index.md

 zt1tags: ["All", "Animals", "ZT1", "Extinct", "Dinosaurs"]
 ---

+> Warning: This mod is not compatible with Khaydar's Carnotaurus mod.

 Adds the abelisaurid Carnotaurus to your zoo.
 This large, distinctive theropod, with its great speed and horned face, is sure to thrill guests.
 Carnotaurus enjoyed a coastal forest habitat during its time near the end of the Cretaceous.

 # Credits